Vision-aided Dynamic Quadrupedal Locomotion on Discrete Terrain using Motion Libraries: Approach

 \subsection{Trajectory Optimization}

 In this section, we present a method to generate a motion library of trotting gaits that achieve foot-placements of different step lengths.
-We define each trotting step to comprise of In particular, we obtain gaits that are two-step-periodic, such that the post-impact states of the robot after two trotting steps return to the initial states at the start of the first step.
-The gaits are parametrized by the step-lengths in the first and second trotting step $l_0$ and $l_1$ respectively.
-For a trotting gait, the step lengths $l_0$ and $l_1$ each represent a pair of distances between the front stance and front swing feet and the hind stance and swing feet.
-The goal of trajectory optimization is then to find gait parameters $\gamma \left(l_0, l_1\right)$ for various step-length pairs to construct a library of gaits denoted by

-where $\steplengthset \coloneqq L\times L$ is a predefined set of step length pairs.
-Specifically, we choose $L = \lbrace -0.2, -0.1, 0.0, 0.1, 0.2 \rbrace$m, with a total of 625 gaits in the gait library.
-Specifically, $\gamma\left(l_0, l_1 \right)$ comprises of the trajectory parameters of the average base linear velocities, height, body orientation and angular velocity, which are required by the MPC controller as described in Section \ref{sec:mpc}.
+In particular, we obtain gaits that are `two-step' periodic, such that the post-impact states of the robot after two trotting steps return to the initial states at the start of the first step.
+The gaits are parametrized by the step-lengths $l_0, l_1 \in \mathbb{R}^2$ as indicated in Fig. \ref{fig:trotting-step}.
+The step lengths $l_0$ and $l_1$ each represent a pair of distances between the left and right pairs of feet.
+The goal of trajectory optimization is to find gait parameters $\gamma \left(l_0, l_1\right)$ for various step-length pairs to construct a library of gaits denoted by $\mathcal{G} := \lbrace \gamma\left(l_0, l_1\right)~|~ \left(l_0, l_1 \right)\in \steplengthset\times \steplengthset\rbrace$, where $\steplengthset \coloneqq L\times L$ is a predefined set of step length pairs.
+Specifically, we choose $L = \lbrace -0.2, -0.1, 0.0, 0.1, 0.2 \rbrace$m, with a total of $5^4$ gaits in the library. $\gamma\left(l_0, l_1 \right)$ comprises of the trajectory parameters for the base linear and angular velocities, and body height and orientation, which serve as reference states for the MPC as detailed in Section \ref{sec:mpc}.